vicksam/flower-types/README.md

 ### Model

-To take a look at the notebook, just click on `finding-donors.ipynb` and it should open automatically.
+To take a look at the notebook, just click on `image-classifier.ipynb` and it should open automatically.

-Alternatively you can download the project and open the file `finding-donors.html` in your browser to see the results.
+Alternatively you can download the project and open the file `image-classifier.html` in your browser to see the results.

 ### Application